molscat/molscat/README.md

 #$(PROGS) : %: $(EXECDIR)/%

-(this line is commented out because otherwise make will produce a warning about a circular dependency if the variable EXECDIR is set to the current directory.)
+(this line is commented out in GNUmakefile because otherwise make will produce a warning about a circular dependency if the variable EXECDIR is set to the current directory.)